-Sustainable production and business models, including circular economy
+- Sustainable production and business models, including circular economy

-Labelling and consumer information campaigns
+- Labelling and consumer information campaigns

-In order to avert dangerous climate change and environmental degradation, part of the known fossil fuel reserves must remain in the ground.
+In order to avert dangerous climate change and environmental degradation, most of the known fossil fuel reserves must remain in the ground.
 Yet, the existing financial system is driving the production and consumption of fossil fuels to unsustainable levels.